Get an annual AARP membership for only $12. Limited time offer.

 • If the person with dementia enjoys physical contact, and would not consider you to be violating their space, use touch to establish a relationship with them.
 Gently stroking their cheek or hand may remind them of pleasant times from the past, such as times when their mother did the same.
 Remember, people who have problems with others being in their personal space will continue to have those issues, disoriented or not.
 Respect for their boundaries is important.

-• Maintain close eye contact.
+• Speak to them at eye level and maintain close eye contact.
 Gazing into their eyes will help them feel secure and loved.

-• Do not argue with them.
+• Do not argue with them or correct them if they are wrong.
 Arguing with a confused person is rarely productive and leads to frustration and agitation.

 • Use a clear, low (but not quiet) and loving tone.
 High-pitched tones and soft tones are difficult for someone with impaired hearing to understand.
-Plus, an overly loud voice can come across as harsh or angry; therefore, do not talk louder than necessary just because they are hard of hearing.
+Plus, an overly loud voice can come across as harsh or angry; therefore, do not talk louder than necessary just because they have hearing loss.

-• Use non-threatening, factual words.
-A person with dementia is not the least bit concerned in discovering why they behave the way they do.
-Rather than asking why something was done, focus instead on the more concrete questions of who, what, where, when and how.
+• Use nonthreatening, factual words.
+A person with dementia is not the least bit concerned about discovering why they behave the way they do.
+Rather than asking why something was done, focus instead on the more concrete questions of who, what, where, when, and how.

 As you can see, these techniques are much easier to apply when working with someone you know and even easier if you know them well.
-Knowing someone’s history makes it easier to steer conversations in the right direction, but is by no means a guarantee that it will work every time.
-Sometimes you just have to figuratively keep pitching the ball until they’re able to hit it and run with it.
+Knowing someone’s history makes it easier to steer conversations in the right direction, but doesn’t guarantee that it will work every time.
+Sometimes you just have to figuratively keep pitching the ball until they can hit it and run with it.

 Who Created Validation Therapy?

-Validation Therapy was developed by Naomi Feil, M.S.W., A.C.S.W.
+Validation therapy was developed by Naomi Feil, M.S.W., A.C.S.W.
 After her birth in 1932 in Munich, Germany, she and her parents moved to Cleveland, Ohio.
 In Cleveland, she grew up in the Montefiore Home for the Aged where her father served as administrator and her mother as head of the Social Service Department.
-After high school, she received her Master’s degree in Social Work from Columbia University in New York and soon began working with the elderly.
+After high school, she received her Master’s degree in Social Work from Columbia University in New York and soon began working with older adults.

-Experiencing dissatisfaction with traditional treatment methods used with disoriented elderly dementia sufferers, Feil developed what we know today to be Validation Therapy.
+Experiencing dissatisfaction with traditional treatment methods used with disoriented elderly dementia sufferers, Feil developed what we know today as validation therapy.
 She has written two books about the techniques she uses, Validation: The Feil Method and The Validation Breakthrough.
-She currently serves as Executive Director of the Validation Institute and offers Validation workshops in parts of Europe.
-She is also a popular speaker in North America and Europe; and, she and her husband have made numerous videos and films about aging and the Validation Method.
+She most recently served as Executive Director of the Validation Institute and offers validation workshops in parts of Europe.
+She was also a popular speaker in North America and Europe; and, she and her husband made numerous videos and films about aging and the Validation Method.
+Naomi passed away in 2023 at 91 years of age.

 Summary